viky-ai/website/blog/_posts/2019-12-05-voice-tech-paris-recap/2019-12-05-voice-tech-paris-recap.md

 <!--keep reading-->

-Yes, machine learning has done great progress, and we now have decent speech to text and translation, but **we still have a long way to go to handle human language**.
+Yes, **machine learning has done great progress**, and we now have decent speech to text and translation, **but we still have a long way to go to handle human language**.

 ![Patrick Constant giving a speech at Voice Tech Paris 2019](patrick_constant_voice_tech_paris.jpg "Patrick Constant at Voice Tech Paris 2019")

 Human language have been described by grammars for a very long time.
-Thus creating a platform such as viky.ai which can help creating rules to describe piece by piece natural languages, still seems a good way to go.
+Thus **creating a platform such as viky.ai which can help creating rules to describe piece by piece natural languages, still seems a good way to go**.

 But we want to have a platform where we can do it simply, collaboratively and with an idea of reusability of the rules that have been created.
 After all, **many rules have been the same for centuries**!